Publicly-Detectable Watermarking for Language Models: Security Model

 \begin{definition}[Distortion-freeness] A $\PDWS$ is (computationally) $\eps$-distortion-free if, for all PPT distinguishers $\distinguisher$,

-This means distortion-freeness ensures that the watermarking algorithm does not noticeably change the quality of the model output, i.e., without the secret watermarking key, no PPT machine can distinguish plain LLM output from watermarked LLM output.
-This definition is the same as~\citet{christ2023undetectable}'s undetectability definition---we denote it as distortion-freeness to better reflect the property it captures in our setting.
+This means distortion-freeness ensures that the watermarking algorithm does not noticeably change the quality of the model output, i.e., without the public detection key, no PPT machine can distinguish plain LM output from watermarked LM output.
+Again, this definition is the public-key analogue of~\citet{christ2024undetectable}'s undetectability definition.
+Moreover, we denote it as distortion-freeness to avoid confusion with public-detectability.

 \end{definition}